See IoTPy/multiprocessing/multicore.py for code

 Connections between shared memory processes

-You create a multicore application by creating a set of shared memory processes, including their sources and actuators, and then connecting their output streams and input streams.
+You create a multicore application in two steps: (1) create shared-memory processes, including their sources and actuators, by calling shared_memory_process(); (2) connect the output streams of the processes to input streams of other processes.
 A connection is specified by the identity of the sending process, the name of the output stream, the identity of the receiving process, and the name of the input stream.
-Note that a connection is defined by the names of streams, and names are character strings (str).
 An example of a connection is (p, ‘x’, r, ‘v’) where p and r are stream processes, and ‘x’ is the name of an output stream of stream process p, and ‘v’ is the name of an input stream of steam process r.

 The following example shows the connections for a multiprocess program with three shared memory processes, p, q, r, as pictured in the next diagram and three connections.
 The same name can be used for streams in different shared memory processes; for example 'x', is the name of an output stream of process p and also of an input stream of process q.